ocaml-gospel/gospel/doc/starting.rst

    (*@ b = is_empty q
          ensures b <-> q.view = empty *)

-This function returns the Boolean value ``True`` if and only if the queue is empty.
+This function returns the Boolean value ``true`` if and only if the queue is empty.
 Such a property is exactly what is captured in the postcondition.
 Although very simple, the above specification states an important
 property: the argument ``q`` is read-only, hence function ``is_empty`` is